Skip to main content

 Photo by: VisitBritain/Ben Selway

-People looking at a historic stony castle from a hill
+People looking at an historic stony castle from a rocky outcrop cliff over the ocean.

 • Belfast, Northern Ireland